Scott Culbert

 • Over 10 years of experience supporting youth and young adults

-• Specialized training in working with neurodivergent teens
+• Training in working with neurodivergent teens

 • Passionate believer in meeting young people where their interests are